372nd Engineer Brigade

 The 372nd Engineer Brigade is a combat engineer brigade of the United States Army based in Fort Snelling, Minnesota.
 Recently converted from the 372nd Engineer Group which traces its lineage back to World War II, the brigade was activated on 16 September 2008.
 It is a United States Army Reserve formation and is subordinate to the 416th Theater Engineer Command out of Darien, Illinois.

 Organization

-The brigade is a subordinate unit of the 416th Theater Engineer Command (Darien, Illinois).
-The brigade contains three subordinate battalions:
+The brigade is a subordinate unit of the 416th Theater Engineer Command.
+As of January 2026 the brigade consists of the following units: